DataDog/dd-sdk-android/docs/log_collection.md

     }
     ```

-2. Initialize the library with your application context and your Datadog Client token.
-A [Datadog client token][2] is used here for security reasons, [Datadog API keys][3] cannot be used to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK byte code.
-For more information about setting up a client token, see the [Client token documentation][2]:
+2. Initialize the library with your application context and your [Datadog client token][2].
+For security reasons, you must use a client token: you cannot use [Datadog API keys][3] to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK byte code.
+For more information about setting up a client token, see the [client token documentation][2]:

     {{< tabs >}}
     {{% tab "US" %}}